75th Anniversary of End of WWII Is Mostly Virtual Amid Virus

 When Japanese military leaders climbed aboard the USS Missouri in Tokyo Bay on Sept.
 2, 1945, the battleship was packed with U.S. sailors eager to see the end of World War II.

-On Wednesday, the 75th anniversary of the surrender, some of those same men who served the United States will not be able to return to the Missouri in Hawaii’s Pearl Harbor because of the world’s new war against the coronavirus.
+On Wednesday, the 75th anniversary of the surrender, some of those same men who served the United States weren't able to return to the Missouri in Hawaii’s Pearl Harbor because of the world’s new war against the coronavirus.

-The commemoration initially was supposed to be a blockbuster event with parades through Waikiki, movie premieres, galas and thousands of people gathered to honor the veterans, some who may be marking the historic milestone for the last time.
+The commemoration initially was supposed to be a blockbuster event with parades through Waikiki, movie premieres, galas and thousands of people honoring the veterans, some who may be marking the historic milestone for the last time.

+He ended his keynote address by building a case for a strong military for the future.

+“We honor the legacy of those who came before us and recommit ourselves to defending today’s international rules and norms so that the road is safer and is better for generations yet to come,” Esper said.
+“The United States' commitment to the role today is the same one we made to the freedom-loving people of the world in 1941 — that we will remain ready to fight any foe and defend any friend.”

 Organizers limited the ceremony less than two weeks before the anniversary because of a surge in coronavirus cases in Hawaii and other parts of the nation.
-That leaves dozens of veterans who are in their 90s or beyond preparing for what could be their final salute from afar.
+That left dozens of veterans in their 90s or beyond giving what could be their final salute from afar.

-Jerry Pedersen, 95, was a U.S. Marine on the deck of the Missouri witnessing the end of World War II.
-But on the 75th anniversary, Pedersen and his surviving comrades who live on the mainland will be watching a livestream of the event from their homes instead of seeing it in person on the ship as they had planned.
+Jerry Pedersen, 95, was a U.S. Marine when he witnessed the end of World War II on the deck of the Missouri.
+On the 75th anniversary, Pedersen and his surviving comrades who live on the mainland watched a livestream of the event from their homes instead of seeing it in person on the ship as they had planned.

 “Well, I was very disappointed, yes.
 I was hoping to maybe see a friend or two,” he said.
-“I think we’re going to go ahead and have a little thing for ourselves here, and I just want to share with at least my family and a couple of other folks some of the feelings that I was going to express when I got there."
+“I just want to share with at least my family and a couple of other folks some of the feelings that I was going to express when I got there."

 Those feelings are complicated, said Pedersen, who dedicated his life to peace after the war ended.